 The Swiss Academy of Sciences (SCNAT) awards the Prix Schläfli for excellent scientific articles resulting from PhDs.
-In 2019, the four awards are selected from among the following natural sciences disciplines:
+In 2020, four prizes will be awarded according to the following disciplines:

-Articles on clinical and pharmaceutical research are out of scope of the Prix Schläfli and will not be considered.
+Articles on clinical and pharmaceutical research are beyond the scope of the Prix Schläfli and will not be considered.

 A jury is established for each of the four areas in order to evaluate the candidates and choose the laureate.

-Eligible are young researchers who did their doctoral thesis at a Swiss university or Swiss nationals who completed their PhD thesis abroad.
-Candidates must have defended their doctoral thesis between 1st November 2015 and 31st October 2018.
-Nominations can only be submitted by the supervisor of the candidate or by a SCNAT member society.
+Eligibility is limited to young researchers who did their doctoral thesis at a Swiss university, or Swiss nationals who completed their doctoral thesis abroad.
+Candidates must have defended their doctoral thesis between 1 November 2016 and 31 October 2019.
+Nominations may only be submitted by the candidate’s doctoral supervisor or by the president of an SCNAT member society.

 Only complete applications in English will be considered.
-Nominations must be submitted via an online form before 31 October 2018 and contain the following documents:
+Nominations must be submitted using our online form before 31 October 2019, including the following documents:

-No later than one year after the Award ceremony, the laureates have to present the distinguished research at an appropriate conference.
-The participation at this conference is organized by the laureates and financed by the SCNAT (max CHF 1’500).
+No later than one year after the award ceremony, the laureates must present their prize-winning research at an appropriate venue.
+Participation at this venue is organized and financed by the SCNAT (max.
+CHF 1,500/laureate).

-The Prize consists of CHF 5’000 plus support for a conference participation in one of the scientific fields.
+The prize consists of CHF 5,000 plus support for participation at a venue in one of the scientific fields.

 Dr Anne Jacob (- Streiff)

 Maison des Académies